couchbasecloud/terraform-provider-couchbase-capella/examples/cluster_onoff_schedule/README.md

 ```

 ## UPDATE
-### Let us edit the terraform.tfvars file to change the cluster configuration settings.
+### Let us edit the terraform.tfvars file to change the cluster on/off schedule configuration settings.

 Sample Output:
 ```